Motion in 2D: Velocity, Speed, Trajectories & Acceleration

 This is an ellipse with semi-major axis \(a = 4\) (along \(x\)) and semi-minor axis \(b = 3\) (along \(y\)).

-Explore – see the elliptical trajectory traced out over time:
+Interactive demonstration – the elliptical trajectory traced out over time:

-Drag the slider for \(t_{\max}\) to watch the particle trace out the ellipse.
-It starts at \((4, 0)\) and moves counterclockwise!
+Drag the slider for \(t_{\max}\) to observe the particle tracing out the ellipse.
+It starts at \((4, 0)\) and moves counterclockwise.

 Starting Point and Direction of Motion